Getting to Red Lodge

 Best airport for most trips

-Billings is the cleanest default
+Billings is the cleanest first choice

 Billings Logan International Airport is usually the simplest arrival for Red Lodge.
 The drive is straightforward enough that you can still reach town and have a real dinner the same night without turning the arrival into a project.

 Bozeman can work, but it is a heavier arrival and usually makes more sense only when the rest of the trip already points that direction.
-For most Red Lodge-first itineraries, Billings keeps the opening day cleaner.
+For most Red Lodge-first itineraries, Billings keeps the opening day easier.

 Driving is part of the destination